maniospas/Blombly/docs/basics/io.md

 ```

 Web resources are accessed in the same way.
-Under the hood, they perform get requests.
-Here is an example:
+Under the hood, they perform get requests, where errors
+can be intercepted and handled normally with Blombly's `try-catch`
+pattern.
+Below is an example.

 ```java
 !access "http://"  // allow http requests